senacor/Tutorials-Microservices/hints/stage-05-AccountingService/README.md

-# Hints for Tutorial stage 04
+# Hints for Tutorial stage 05

 ## Overview

-Basically you just do all stage 00 till stage 03 again.
+Basically you just do all the stuff from stage 01 till stage 04 again, but for a new service named "accounting" that depicts simple accounts of customers.
 In the end you should have another project that looks something like this:

 ```
 com.senacor.bitc